DrAndrewSpiers/DrAndrewSpiers.github.io/_pages/about.md

 From 2022-2025 I was a Research Fellow at the University of Nottingham with Prof. Thomas Sotiriou and the Nottingham Centre of Gravity.
 There I expanded my expertise by applying black hole binary modelling techniques to alternative theories of gravity to general relativity.

-In October 2025, I began a Marie Skłodowska-Curie postdoctoral fellowship, under the mentorship of Dr. Niels Warburton.
+In October 2025, I began a Marie Skłodowska-Curie Postdoctoral Fellowship, under the mentorship of Dr. Niels Warburton.
 I continue to work on the cutting edge of black hole binary modelling using perturbation theory, both in general relativity and alternative theories of gravity.

 <figure>
   <img src="{{ '/images/present.jpg' | relative_url }}" alt="present.jpg">
-  <figcaption>Presentation at Mathematical Methods for the General Relativistic Two-body Problem, Institute for Mathematical Sciences, National University of Singapore, Singapore (12/8/2025).</figcaption>
+  <figcaption>Invited talk at the Mathematical Methods for the General Relativistic Two-body Problem workshop, Institute for Mathematical Sciences, National University of Singapore, Singapore (12/8/2025).</figcaption>
 </figure>